aerian-studios/eslint-config/README.md

 # Aerian ESLint config

-This monorepo includes several ESLint configs:
+This monorepo includes several opinionated ESLint configs:

--   **@aerian/eslint-config**: The base JavaScript config
+-   **@aerian/eslint-config**: The base JavaScript config.
+The rules are similar to those in create-react-app (minus the React-specific stuff, which is included below), which in turn is based on Airbnb rules.
+Formatting is all handled by Prettier.
 -   **@aerian/eslint-config-react**: A JavaScript config with support for React.
     Extends @aerian/eslint-config, so there's no need to include both.
--   **@aerian/eslint-config-preact**: As above, but for Preact instead of React.
+-   **@aerian/eslint-config-preact**: Identical to the above, but for Preact instead of React.
 -   **@aerian/eslint-config-typescript**: Adds support for TypeScript.
-Extends
-    @aerian/eslint-config, and can be installed alongside the -react or -preact configs to add TypeScript support.
+Can be installed alongside either the base config or -react or -preact configs to add TypeScript support.

 To install the packages, run: